twallema/DENV-serotype-imputation/data/README.md

 ## Raw

 + `indexP_monthlyclimate_allmuni.csv`: Index-P at the municipality level, seasonal average (monthly).
 Obtained from Dr. Laura Alexander.
+Papers supporting a correlation between index P and DENV transmission: https://pmc.ncbi.nlm.nih.gov/articles/PMC9610358/

+### Skinner et al. 2023

++ `full_dataset.csv`: Dataset used in Skinner et al. (2023) Human footprint is associated with shifts in the assemblages of major vector-borne diseases.
+Nature Sustainability.
+Contains the human footprint for all except one Brazilian municipality (Lucena; 2508604) from 2013-2019.
+Downloaded from https://github.com/ckglidden/human-footprint-index-VBD/blob/main/data/full_dataset.csv.

 ### BR_Municipios_2023